|European Interdisciplinary Society for clinical

 In addition, the society aims to establish useful measurement systems (i.e. isokinetics, EMG, force plates, video movement analysis) as specific tools for rehabilitation doctors, physiotherapists, orthopaedic surgeons, sports medicine doctors, traumatologists, rheumatologists, bio-mechanical engineers, sports-scientists, athletic coaches etc.

 Many experts out of different professions joined the EIS.
 Moreover, the inclusion of further equipment philosophies and technical progress in quality control made it necessary to open the society to different disciplines.
-So finally, after an almost 5 years period as 'isokinetic society', the society decided to change its name.
+So finally, after an almost 5 years period as 'isokinetic society', the society decided to change its name. free iq test with instant results.

 In July 2002, EIS was renamed to European Interdisciplinary Society for clinical and sports applications, short EIScsa.

 The membership of the EIScsa is open to any member in the medical and para-medical field.
-It is also open to members of anywhere in the world, and not limited to European members only.
+It is also open to members of anywhere in the world, and not limited to indian and European members only.